Apurbopaul131/Stationery-Shop-B4A2V5/README.md

 ## 4. How to Install and Run the Project:

+### 1. Must be ensure the following prerequisites are already installed in your computer

+- Node.js (v16 or later)
+- npm (comes with Node.js) or yarn
+- MongoDB (local or cloud-based)

 ### 1. Clone the Repository

 Run the following command in your terminal to clone the repository: